ISA Curriculum Guide for Teachers

 • Students learn how elections and political campaigns work.

-• Students join or form political parties.
+• Students join and form political parties.

 • Parties create their platforms and recruit members.